jenna-jordan/jenna-jordan.github.io/_posts/2024-04-08-cob-reflection.md

 <div class="caption">
     Slide 26 from the Coalesce talk illustrates the old and new sets of schemas
 </div>

+> Note:
+> If you just want to find the City of Boston dbt project details/links/resources (such as the above presentation), head on over to the [project page](/projects/dbt-migration-cob).
+>
+> If you want to hear some of the back story on how it all happened, you can keep reading this post.
+{: .block-tip }

 Redesigning the data warehouse was not a decision I could make in isolation, of course - this was a decision that would effect the entire Analytics team, as well as anybody else who was using the data warehouse.
 It was also a change that had to stand on its own merits - while the new set of schemas were designed with dbt in mind, simply facilitating a migration to dbt would not be a good enough argument for making such a substantial change.
 Fortunately, others had been feeling the pain of our existing schema organization as well, and the new set of schemas solved many of these issues: (1) isolating the source/staging layer from "production" tables & views, (2) substantially fewer schemas, (3) eliminating the need to create new schemas every time a new dataset was added that didn't fit into any of the existing schemas.